Singapore's private home prices rise at slower pace of 0.8% in Q2 amid heightened alert

 RESALE DEMAND

-New private home sales also took a hit in the second quarter, with fewer developments launched.
+With fewer developments launched, new private home sales also took a hit.

 Developers launched 2,356 uncompleted private homes (excluding executive condominiums) for sale in the second quarter, compared with 3,716 units between January and March.
 They sold 2,966 units in the second quarter, compared with the 3,493 in the previous quarter.